MichaelCurrin/thebuckfeverground/index.md

     {% link _music/last-days-of-beautiful/index.md %}
 {% endcapture %}

-“Good band, that Buckfever Underground… not a lot of people know that.” – Richard Haslop
+> “Good band, that Buckfever Underground… not a lot of people know that.” – Richard Haslop

+{% include image.html
+    image_path='/assets/images/photos/2019/karoo.jpg'
+    description='In the Karoo during the 2019 tour'
+%}

 ## Covid-19 announcement

 {% include covid-banner.html %}

-Read this [blog post]({% post_url 2020-04-16-show-solidarity %}) about an organization which you can support.
+Read our [blog post]({% post_url 2020-04-16-show-solidarity %}) about an organization which you can support.

 ## Upcoming shows